cylc/cylc-doc/src/user-guide/running-workflows/scheduler-start-up.rst

 .. cylc-scope:: flow.cylc

-When a workflow is started for the first time, the final and stop cycle points (if either were set) are saved to the workflow database.
-In a restart, these values are loaded, so the workflow will stop at the originally set cycle point, even if :cylc:conf:`[scheduling]final cycle point` or :cylc:conf:`[scheduling]stop after cycle point` were changed.
+When a workflow is restarted or reloaded, any changes to :cylc:conf:`[scheduling]final cycle point` or :cylc:conf:`[scheduling]stop after cycle point` are normally picked up by Cylc.

-It is possible to override the original values using the ``--final-cycle-point`` and ``--stop-cycle-point`` options for ``cylc play``.
+However, this is not the case if you used the ``--final-cycle-point`` or ``--stop-cycle-point`` options in a prior run.
+If you use either of these options, the values you specify are stored in the workflow database, so the original values will be used if you restart the workflow later on.
-The new values will overwrite the old ones in the database for future restarts.
+You can override these original values using the options again, and the new value will persist over restarts.
+Or, you can pick up the workflow config values by passing ``reload`` to the options

-If the values were changed in ``flow.cylc``, you can pick up these changes using a value of ``reload`` (e.g. ``--final-cycle-point=reload``).
+(e.g. ``--final-cycle-point=reload``); this will remove the stored value from the database so future restarts will go back to picking up any changes to the config.

 .. note::